exoplatform/exo-documentation/docs/GettingStarted.rst

              are not editable, you just can delete them when you click on |image146| button.

-             Only activities generated following a document's upload/add in Documents application are editable, you can add a text message to that activity.
+             Only activities generated following a document upload in Documents application are editable, you can add a text message to that activity.